waruikiondo/waruikiondo/README.md

 ### Hi there 👋
-🔭 I’m currently working on Flutter and Flutterflow projects.
-Flutter is an interesting language that has won my heart due to the fact that it cross platform.
+🔭 I’m a multi-systems engineer who is currently working on Flutter and Flutterflow projects.
 - 🌱 I’m currently learning Python since I have some very interesting projects that I want to see the light of day.
 - 👯 I’m looking to collaborate on Flutter and automation projects.
 - 🤔 I’m looking for help with open-source projects.